-I attended Christmas socials at my school and enjoyed having a chat with colleagues whom I had not had an opportunity to talk to on campus.
-We also discussed our research methods and shared some concerns about analysis over drinks.
-We do not have such exchanges very often because most of my colleagues are busy teaching, and we rarely see each other in the office.
+I attended Christmas socials at my school and enjoyed having a chat with PhD colleagues whom I had not had an opportunity to talk to.
+We discussed our research methods and shared some concerns about analysis over drinks.
 It was very useful to exchange our thoughts and experiences of research life.

 One more achievement from Week 50 was that I completed all the coursework for an online course.
-In January I started a two-year online programme of language teaching (Japanese), and have just finished the first-half course of the programme for 2017.
+In January I started a two-year online programme of Japanese language teaching, and have just finished the first-half course of the programme.
 I will take the latter course over the next year.
 I found the programme very useful, especially as my teaching experience helped me to understand how each method actually works in a classroom.

 In my spare time, I enjoyed making a sushi roll called Salad Maki with ingredients of a salad: cucumber, lettuce (I forgot to use it), imitation crab sticks, omelette and Japanese kewpie mayonnaise.
-The combination of sushi rice and the salad ingredients are very compatible and popular in Japan.
-Many people say that Salad Maki, like California Roll, is not traditional Japanese sushi, but Salad Maki is commonly found in Japan.
-I grew up with it.
-Sushi Roll is not usually on the menu in traditional sushi restaurants in Japan, but you can still ask the chef to make it for you.
+The combination of sushi rice and the salad ingredients are very compatible and popular in Japan!

 Goals for Week 51: